-So, today I am sharing the cameras and lenses I use, along with my camera bags, card reader, camera strap, and my favorite shooting-shoes!
-This post contains affiliate links for the gear I’ve purchased on Amazon.
+So, today I am sharing the cameras and lenses I use, along with my camera bags, card reader, camera strap, and my favorite shooting shoes!

 Just a warning!
 Please, do not let this post discourage you!
-Instead let it reinforce that we all have to start somewhere.
-My photography journey started in 2005, with a dinky 6.1 megapixel camera with a $79.00 kit-lens and now, in 2018 I am an multiple award-winning & published photographer traveling the world and living the dream!
+Instead, let it reinforce that we all have to start somewhere.
+My photography journey started in 2005, with a dinky 6.1-megapixel camera with a $79.00 kit lens and now, in 2018 I am a multiple award-winning & published photographer traveling the world and living the dream!
 I looked up the D40 and they are worth about $65 now.
 Haha.

 Mastering exposure and learning to find “good light” will ultimately be more important than upgrading your gear to the latest technology.
 Practice and master your craft with the gear you have and make small upgrades as your skill improves or when you need a specific lens for your line of work.

 Before I share my current gear let’s rewind to exactly where I started.

 My first camera was a silver 3 mp Kodak point-and-shoot.
 I took photos of my dog, my family, and my artwork.
 When I graduated High School, I upgraded to a 6.1 megapixel Nikon D40 and photographed my first three weddings with the 18-55mm f/5.6 kit lens.